 A firm connection has been established between employee communications and ROI, but that is most often linked to improved employee communications leading to higher levels of employee engagement which, in turn, bolsters the likelihood that employees stay longer, resources recruitment costs and increases the view of the company in the eyes of potential recruits, and almost always leads to better service to customers.

-However, the benefits of communication don’t end there and many Speakap customers have noticed some surprising and valuable secondary benefits to dialling up the quality and quantity of employee communications within their companies.
+However, the benefits of communication don’t end there, and many Speakap customers have noticed some surprising and valuable secondary benefits to dialing up the quality and quantity of employee communications within their companies with a mobile internal employee communications platform.

 1. Creating the self-service company

 How much time do certain departments within your company—we’re thinking about you, HR, merchandising and IT—spend answering the same questions from employees?
 That’s the reason why it’s important to have a shared location for files such as employee manuals, IT processes and pricing updates.
-But many companies find that by implementing successful employee communications tools and strategies that enable peer-to-peer sharing, they create an organizational hive mind, where employees answer each others’ questions and issues.
+But many companies find that by implementing a successful internal employee communications platform that includes strategies that enable peer-to-peer sharing, they create an organizational hive mind, where employees answer each others’ questions and issues.
 These answers are not only “cheaper” (i.e. they require fewer internal support functions) but are often faster, better and more trusted.

 2. Real-time customer research

 How do you predict what customers may want to buy?
 How about listening to them?
 Cosmetics giant Rituals, for example, found that introducing Speakap allowed their product development teams to have more access and communication with their in-store employees, tapping into the thoughts, requests and opinions of the customers in their stores.
-When large numbers of customers around the world were enquiring about a discontinued range, for example, sales assistants could pass that information back to head office where plans were hatched to create a replacement line.
+When large numbers of customers around the world were enquiring about a discontinued range, for example, sales assistants could easily pass that information back to head office via their internal communication app, where plans were hatched to create a replacement line.

 3. Increased earned media

 Creating a culture of increased employee communications doesn’t start and end in the walled garden of the workplace.
-Provide employees with real-time and compelling news of the organization’s growth, successes, and even employment opportunities, and the engaged workforce will be quick to share that through their personal channels.
+Provide employees with real-time and compelling news of the organization’s growth, successes, and even employment opportunities through an app for internal communications, and the engaged workforce will be quick to share that through their personal channels.
 This creates a potentially huge, organic reach and often impacts on the perception of the company more than official messaging as people trust people over businesses and CEOs.

-With a suitable platform in place, you might also create a group where frontline employees can share their images of store renovations, product displays or hospitality experiences which the marketing team can use across owned platforms.
+With a suitable mobile internal employee communications platform in place, you might also create a group where frontline employees can share their images of store renovations, product displays or hospitality experiences which the marketing team can use across owned platforms.
 A number of experts believe that more authentic user-generated content like this delivers better results than traditional brand photography

 4. Draw on local knowledge